Show ContentsRuse History, Family Crest & Coats of Arms

 Ruse Settlers in United States in the 19th Century

-• Mr. James Ruse (b.
-17590, aged 23, Cornish settler convicted in Bodmin, Cornwall, UK on 29th June 1782, sentenced for 7 years for stealing 2 silver watches, transported aboard the ship "Scarborough" on 13th May 1787 to New South Wales, Australia 2
+• Mr. James Ruse, (b.
+1759), aged 23, Cornish farmer convicted in Bodmin, Cornwall on 29th June 1782, sentenced for 7 years for stealing watches, transported aboard the ship "Scarborough" leaving in 1787 arriving in New South Wales, Australia in 1788 2

 Contemporary Notables of the name Ruse (post 1700) +